akaabdullahmateen/roadmap/markdown/style-guide/index.md

 - Do not use all uppercase for emphasis; instead use italic typeface.
 - For design element, do not all lowercase; although all uppercase is used occasionally.
 - Do not use internal capitalization unless it is part of a brand name.
-- Do not capitalize the spelled-out form of an acronym unless it is a proper noun.
+- Do not capitalize the spelled out form of an acronym unless it is a proper noun.
 - When words are joined by a slash, capitalize the word after the slash if the word before the slash is capitalized.
 - If a title or heading includes a colon, capitalize the first word after it.
 - In programming languages, follow the traditional capitalization of keywords and other special terms.